LouisCharlesC/mess/README.md

 For this measly cost, you get the awesome return of avoiding the cost of the other component based frameworks out there!

 ## Example
-Here is the minimal example usage of *mess* I can come up with.
+Here is the minimal example of *mess* I can come up with.
 Please check the examples folder to see how to arrange this minimal example into several header and implementation files in order to reduce compilation dependencies.

 ```c++
 #include "mess/mess.h"